 If the city pressure is too low, then adding a booster pump to your water system may help.
 This is usually done by a plumber.

 Low functional flow

-Low functional flow (not enough water flowing through your sink faucet, tub spout, or system)
+Low functional flow is not having enough water flowing through your sink faucet, tub spout, or system.

-If functional flow is low for the whole house, then check to see if the main valve at the meter is fully open and that the house shut off valve is fully open.
+If the functional flow is low for the whole house, then check to see if the main valve at the meter is fully open and that the house shut-off valve is fully open.
 They may only be partially open.

-If functional flow is low at one or more fixtures, then check the small shut off valve going to the fixture.
-Sometimes called an angle stop.
+If the functional flow is low at one or more fixtures, then check the small shut-off valve going to the fixture.
+This is sometimes called an angle stop.
 They may be only partially open.

-Is the fixture a water conservation fixture, for they have a much lower flow rate than older ones.
-Is there an aerator on the end of the faucet that is clogged or needs cleaning?
+Is the fixture a water conservation fixture?
+These have a much lower flow rate than older ones.
+Also, consider whether there an aerator on the end of the faucet that is clogged or needs cleaning.

 Home owners can normally make adjustments to a pressure regulator themselves.
 Plumbers and qualified handymen can likewise make adjustments to pressure regulators as well as do other work that may help improve pressure.